 For each email successfully sent, an Interaction will be added to any Contact who is recognized as a To:, From:, or CC: participant in the email.
 Depending on the Mailing Type, an Interaction may also be added to the associated Plan, Proposal, or Prospect.
 For more information on Interactions, refer to the article Interactions.

 In the event that an issue prevented one or more Blast Emails from being sent, PensionPro will display an alert in red.
 This alert contains a link to an error log.
 Selecting the link opens a new Error Log tab, which displays the Contacts for whom the Blast Email was not sent and summarizes the cause of the error.
-Error Log information is not retained; if this data needs to be saved, it can be exported by selecting More > Export.
+For more information, refer to the article Error Logs.

 Select Start Over to begin the Blast Email process from Step 1 using the same Template.